 Unfair Contract Terms

-Obviously, none of the unethical billing practices we’ve described so far are “fair,” but there are some harmful terms and conditions often buried in the fine print when you sign on with a provider.
+Obviously, none of the unethical billing practices we’ve described so far are “fair,” but there are some harmful terms and conditions often buried in the fine print when you sign on with a credit card processing company.
 Here are a few to watch out for.

 - Early Termination Fee